Farefare language: Particles

 There are a lot of particles in Gurenɛ, such that the total number is not fully clear.
 The following table provides an overview of the most common particles.

 Verb

-The verb in Gurenɛ consists of an obligatory stem or root, that can take one or more morphems.
+The verb in Gurenɛ consists of an obligatory stem or root, that can take one or more morphemes.
 Verbs appear either in the perfective or imperfective form, depending on its aspect.
 The perfective expresses actions in the present, whereas the imperfective denotes actions in the past or progressive.

 Question Formation

 There are several ways of forming a question in Gurenɛ, but importantly the strict word order SVO is always to obey.

 Ex situ

 In subject questions the question word occurs as the first element of the clause and can either function as the subject or as the agent of the clause.

 In situ

 In general, questions are formed by raising intonation of the final tone.
 Questions without an explicit question word have a clause-final question marker -ì.